Rakesh D. Amrutkar*, Sunil V. Amrutkar and Mahendrasing S. Ranawat Pages 370 - 382 ( 13 )

 Methods: We undertake search for peer-reviewed and research literature on quinazolinone moiety using different tools of literature survey.
-The quality of superior papers was assessed using standard tools.
-The distinctiveness of screened papers was that they were short and of high-quality content was reorganized and written in their own language
+The quality of superior papers was assess using standard tools.
+The distinctiveness of screened papers was shorted and high-quality content was reorganiz and written in own language.

 Results: The review will be expressed in two main sections, the first section will be related to synthetic procedures and the second section includes the biological importance of Quinazoline derivatives.
 Total hundred (100) to one hundred and ten (110) research papers ware searched.
 Out of these, seventy-eight papers were included in the review, the majority of research papers were from international journals.
 Fifty fours papers defined the different synthetic schemes considering the general strategies using orthosubstituted anilines such as 2-aminobenzoic acid (anthranilic acid) and its analogues, or isatoic anhydride as starting materials, which are condensed with acid chlorides, imidates or aldehydes.
 Microwave irradiation was also proven to be very useful to improve the yields, and in particular, it has been successfully applied to the Niementowski procedure involving the fusion of anthranilic acid with formamide.
 The remaining part of the review focuses on biological importance of the 4(3H)-quinazolinone scaffold as therapeutic agents and a broad range of activities like antibacterial, antifungal, antiviral, anticonvulsant, antitumor, antihypertensive, analgesic and anti-inflammatory agents has been highlighted.